Another month has passed, and we are back with a new top 100 most popular Fortune 500 websites and how they performed in February 2021!

-Every month we will update this report with an overview of the performance results of each website, what their score is, and how it changed compared to last month.
+Every month we will update this report with an overview of the performance results of each website, what their new score is, and how it changed compared to last month.

-Key take-aways in December
+Key take-aways in February 2021

 Top 3 Fortune 500 Websites

 This month, we see Merk and Wells Fargo once more in the top three websites, however, Continental – the third contender from last month – has been pushed aside to make way for a new contender, Prudential Financial.